 If you plan on staying with a friend or family member until you can find your own place, be sure to pack smart.
 Separate your possessions into important different categories, and consider what can be given away or sold.
 If you find that you have more items than you’ll be able to keep at the house where you’re staying, look into renting a storage unit temporarily.

 Don’t wait until the week before you’re scheduled to move to reach out and touch old friends and family.
 Start refreshing your contacts as soon as you decide to relocate to increase the likelihood that you’ll have help when your moving day arrives.

 If you’re feeling especially social, reach out to people on social media who live in the area to which you are moving.
 You can easily search for people from that city and send them a friend request.
-You may learn about the city from them and, who knows, someone might point you towards a great job lead!
+You may learn about the city from them and, who knows, someone might point you towards a great remote part time job lead!